MatMoore/go-improve/README.md

 ### How to get in touch and ask questions

-* If it's related to a bug, please raise an issue at https://github.com/MatMoore/go-improve/issues/new
+* If you find a bug, please raise an issue at https://github.com/MatMoore/go-improve/issues/new
 * Join the chat at https://gitter.im/MatMoore/go-improve

 ## Running the application